2-LazyDevs/LICENSE/README.md

 # LICENSE
-The official 2LazyDevs Open Source License
+The official 2LazyDevs Open Source License.
+This is the license which we use in all of the software that we've made opensource.